 - 50 hours of cloud storage

 The final subscription offers other options that you don’t find in both free and Basic plans.
-The Professional subscription provides:
+The Professional subscription provides the following:

-The plan is for users who already have a massive audience because if someone does not, paying $39/mo or $468/yr is useless.
+The plan is for users who already have a massive audience because if someone does not, paying $49/mo or $468/yr is useless.

-StreamYard is beneficial for people who want to invite guests and do video podcasts and stuff.
+StreamYard benefits people who want to invite guests and do video podcasts.
 Streamlabs is for individuals to record and stream games, tutorials, and more.

 StreamYard is a paid program with some limitations, so Streamlabs may benefit those who are just starting because most of its features are free.

-Alright, this is where you and I part ways.
-Thanks for reading the StreamYard vs Streamlabs comparison.
-Please take a moment to share your thoughts in the comments and subscribe to the newsletter to stay updated.
+This is where you and I part ways.
+Thanks for reading the StreamYard vs. Streamlabs comparison.
+Please take a moment to share your thoughts and subscribe to the newsletter to stay updated.